This

 3

-(or specific issue being investigated) but is difficult to follow owing to the way
+specific issue being investigated) but is difficult to follow owing to

 4

-(or specific issue being investigated) and is well organised and therefore easy to
+specific issue being investigated) and is well organised and therefore

 follow.